unionai/unionai-docs/README.md

 ```

 Here we see that the `getting-started` page is included in both the `byoc` and `serverless` variants.
-But among its subpages the `machine-learning-example` page is only included in the `serverless` variant.
+But among its subpages, the `machine-learning-example` page is only included in the `serverless` variant
 and the `installing-development-tools` page is only included in the `byoc` variant.
 Other pages are similarly included in only one or the other variant.

-Note that it a subpage cannot be included in variant in which its parent page is not included.
+Note that a subpage cannot be included in a variant in which its parent page is not included.
-In other words, the scope of sub-pages is always either equicvalent to or a subset of the scope
+In other words, the scope of a sub-page is always either equivalent to, or a subset of, the scope
-of their parent page.
+of its parent page.
 A processing error will be raised by `build.py` if this rule is violated.

-Note also that the `sitemap.json` file is used to automatically generate `toctree` entries
+Note also that the `sitemap.json` file is used to automatically generate `toctree` directives
-in the intermediate Sphinx markdown, so you must not add your own toctrees.
+in the intermediate Sphinx Markdown, so you must not add your own `toctree` directives.
 The `sitemap.json` defines the hierarchy of the pages.

 ### Controlling content at the block level

-The content of a part of a page can be conditionally included
-using Jinja templating syntax like this:
+The content of part of a page can be conditionally included using Jinja templating syntax like this:

 ```
 Content for all variants of the page as per its entry in the `sitemap.json`